mdenoronha/milestone-project-1/README.md

 * The burger menu allows mobile users to open and close the menu as they wish
 * The menu option currently selected is given a different colour, indicating the page the user is currently on (Screen reader text is also changed)
 * Footer and menu links change colour on hover and icon changes to pointer, informing users that it is a link
-* Under music, embeded Spotify iframes allow users to play music directly on the page.
+* Under music, embedded Spotify iframes allow users to play music directly on the page.
 The iFrame also allows users to view the album on Spotify, share the album and also log in to listen as a paid user
-* Embeded Spotify iframes are hidden under an accordian, allowing users to select which album they wish to listen to by clicking on the relevant option
+* Embedded Spotify iframes are hidden under an accordion, allowing users to select which album they wish to listen to by clicking on the relevant option
 * Under Videos, YouTube iFrames allow the user to view a video directly on the page.
 The iFrame also allows users to select similar videos, play and pause, adjust settings, play full screen and share online.
 * Bootstrap modals allows the user to select a video (except featured) and for it to be played as a pop up modal.
 The user is able to close this modal using the X icon.
 * The tour page allows users to select a specific continent and see events in that area.
 This is done by clicking on the relevant continent on the map, diverting users to the relevant section in the table.